-From wine bars outfitted with wood ovens to ones with high-tech wine dispensing systems, here are our picks for the 10 best wine bars in metro Phoenix.
+From wine bars outfitted with wood ovens to ones with high-tech wine dispensing systems, here are our picks for the 10 best wine bars in the Valley.

 Scapegoat Beer & Wine is an intimate spot where guests can enjoy some peace and quiet in the middle of the busy Old Town Scottsdale scene.
-Wine lovers will appreciate the concise menu that only features beer, wine, and small bites, while wine lovers will appreciate the variety.
-Expect glasses from all over the globe including options from New Mexico to New Zealand.
-Price are reasonable, too.
-During our recent visit, the most expensive glass of wine rang in at just $14.
-Best of all, you can pair your wine with fare from a menu curated by Crudo and Okra Chef Cullen Campbell.
-It's dominated by rich small plates such as a croque monsieur and briny, lemony house-made olives.
+Wine lovers will appreciate the concise menu that only features beer, wine, and small bites, as well as the variety of options.
+Expect glasses from all over the globe including selections from New Mexico to New Zealand.
+Prices are reasonable, too.
+Best of all, you can pair your wine with fare from a menu dominated by rich small plates like marinated olives and fancy cheese puffs.

-Arcadia's The Pig's Meow takes the snob factor out of the wine-bar experience.
+Now with locations throughout the Valley, The Whining Pig takes the snob factor out of the wine-bar experience.
 This is a fun place, and the menu speaks to the spot's laid-back atmosphere.
 If you sit at a high-top table, you can play a vintage game console including Sega and Nintendo, and there's even a dedicated game room if you'd rather play arcade or board games like Duck Hunt or PacMan as you drink.
 Ask the staff to show you where to find the menu if you're having trouble finding it.
 Beer or wine options are listed on a handwritten chalk menu along one wall.
-Expect funky options like a sparkling blue Chardonnay Blanc de Bleu Cuvée Mousseux to match the playful vibe.
+Expect funky options like a sparkling blue chardonnay Blanc de Bleu Cuvée Mousseux to match the playful vibe.

-With a half-dozen locations around metro Phoenix, Postino Wine Cafe has created a veritable wine-bar empire in the Valley.
-And even though each of the six Arizona locations has its charms, we're partial to the Tempe outpost.
+With many locations around the Valley, Postino Wine Cafe as created a veritable wine-bar empire in this town.
+And even though each Arizona location has its charms, we're partial to the Tempe Annex outpost.
 Maybe it's the spacious outdoor patio or the quirky decor, brick wall, and bookcases inside, but there's something about the Arizona State University-adjacent spot that makes us swoon.
 Expect to see students, colleagues enjoying after-work drinks, singles, and even families dining, and if you're sitting outside on the patio, you can watch students whiz by on bikes or skateboards on College Avenue.
-The star of the food menu here is the well-loved bruschetta boards.
-Order four varieties per board from a list of options that range from classics like mozzarella with tomato and basil to a seasonal offering that rotates regularly.
+The star of the food menu here is the well-loved bruschetta boards, ranging from classics like mozzarella with tomato and basil to a seasonal offering.
 Sandwiches, appetizers, soups, and salads round out the approachable menu.
-And the wine list features a good variety of Old and New World wines with a few options from Arizona and South American thrown in for good measure.
-Try to get here early if you can: Guests who arrive here between 11 a.m. and 5 p.m. can snag single glasses of wine for just $5 every day.
+And the wine list features a good variety of Old and New World wines with a few options from Arizona and South America thrown in for good measure.

 If you like this story, consider signing up for our email newsletters.